 Joint control refers to the common control of an arrangement in accordance with the relevant agreement, and the relevant activities of such arrangement must be unanimously agreed by the participants who share the control rights before any decision is made.
 When judging whether there is common control, firstly, judge whether all participants or a combination of participants collectively control the arrangement, and secondly, judge whether the decision-making of activities related to the arrangement must be unanimously agreed by the participants who collectively control the arrangement.
-If all participants or a group of participants must act in concert to decide the relevant activities of an arrangement, it is considered that all participants or a group of participants collectively control the arrangement; If two or more participants can collectively control an arrangement, it does not constitute joint control.
+If all participants or a group of participants collectively control the arrangement; it is considered that all participants or a group of participants collectively control the arrangement; If two or more participants can collectively control an arrangement, it does not constitute joint control.
 When judging whether it is joint control, the protective rights entitled to are not considered.